 - a few pinches of sea salt

-- 1-2 tablespoons high quality balsamic vinegar
+- 1-2 tablespoons balsamic glaze

-- extra basil leaves for garnishing (if desired)
+- extra basil leaves for garnishing if desired

 - Heat grill pan on high heat.